Noctis0712/Noctis0712.github.io/content/posts/git.md

     git show -1 hello-world.py

-You’ll see the lines you added highlighted and with a + sign at the beginning indicating that these are additions.
-Here the 1 represents ‘show just the last 1 change’
+You’ll see the lines you added are highlighted and have a `+` sign at the beginning indicating that these are additions.
+In the command, the `1` means ‘show just the last 1 change’

 To see the list of all commits you’ve made, use